rob-coaching/js-dates-fullstack-guide/README.md

 ### Date as Number

 There also exist a pure number format for a date.
-This is called a TIMESTAMP.
+This is called a <b>TIMESTAMP</b>.

 It is a date that represents the MILLISECONDS passed since a certain time.

 Now the question is: The milliseconds passed since WHICH time?

-Well, we just pick so date long enough ago.
+Well, we just pick some date long enough ago... from ancient ancient times....

-The most prominent timestamp is the so called UNIX TIMESTAMP.
+The most prominent timestamp is the so called <b>UNIX TIMESTAMP</b>.

 It is a date that represents the MILLISECONDS passend since the day <b>1970-01-01</b>